 - Cover Sheet: Completed IRVA/iRiS Intuition research application cover sheet.
 This may be prepared on a separate sheet of paper following the format presented on the example cover sheet.
 Uusing the example cover sheet itself is not necessary.

 - Biographical Addendum: A separate page with the biographical summary of the principal investigator(s) is to be included with the Cover Sheet.

 - Proposal: An approximate two-page overview of what is being researched; how the research will be conducted; relevance to remote viewing; and how it will advance understanding of remote viewing and human consciousness.

 - Experimental Design Document: Includes blinding, statistical, randomization, analysis, and other relevant protocols; research participant pool and selection procedures; and time line for experiment execution, and milestones.

-NOTE: The Protocol and Experimental Design Document must be submitted in PDF format and anonymized for judging.
+NOTE: The Proposal and Experimental Design Document must be submitted in PDF format and anonymized for judging.
 So please do NOT include any identifying information on any pages including headers or footers.
 Do NOT submit the Cover Sheet and the Biographical Addendum in PDF format.

 - A sample participant consent form suitable for experimentation on human subjects for review by an Institutional Review Board if applicable.